abyx/octopress/source/_posts/2015-10-07-angular-2-preparation-killing-controllers.markdown

 comments: true
 facebook:
     image: /images/ng-codelord.png
+cta_message: "Learn how to prepare for 2.0 and write maintainble Angular!"
 ---

 Controllers are *dying*.
 The [migration path](http://www.codelord.net/2015/09/10/angular-2-migration-path-what-we-know/) doesn’t even make a reference of them.
 Once controllers were a cornerstone of Angular.
 Now we’re all trying to sweep them under the carpet.